Honey Mitchell: 2014–present

 Honey comforts Jack Branning (Scott Maslen) when his wife Ronnie and her sister Roxy Mitchell (Rita Simons) drown on Ronnie and Jack's wedding day.
 Billy and Honey move into the flat above the funeral parlour where Billy works, and he is made a partner in the business.
 Honey is devastated when Janet is hit by a car and after arguing with Billy, he has sex with Tina Carter (Luisa Bradshaw-White), who was driving the car.
 Billy is sacked for illegally exhuming a grave, and Honey sees Billy and Tina hugging after she supports him.
 Honey assumes they are having an affair so Billy admits to a one-night stand.
 Billy and Honey split over it, leaving Billy homeless.
 Tina's plan for Billy to get Honey drunk, so they might get back together, backfires when she flirts with Jack instead, and when Honey nearly kisses Jack, he in turn is attacked by Billy, who then tells Honey that their relationship is special and he wants to get back together, but she vomits because of the alcohol.
 All attempts to reconcile fail, because she cannot forgive him for cheating on her.
 Honey struggles to pay her rent, so she, Janet and William move in to a house share with Billy.
 Billy cooks Honey a special dinner hoping it will start a reunion, but she cracks a tooth on an olive stone.
 She sees a dentist, Adam Bateman (Stephen Rahman-Hughes), which leads to series of dates.
 Billy is jealous and gives the children sweets because it is bad for their teeth, but it just leads to William vomiting on Honey.
 Billy later deletes messages from Adam on Honey's phone but she then changes her PIN, saying she will not let Billy spoil her time with Adam, and their relationship continues.

-Adam starts an affair with Habiba Ahmed (Rukku Nahar), and when Habiba's sister Iqra (Priya Davdra) learns of this, she tells Honey.
+Adam starts an affair with Habiba Ahmed (Rukku Nahar), and when Habiba's sister Iqra Ahmed (Priya Davdra) learns of this, she tells Honey.
 Despite knowing about the affair, Honey continues her relationship with Adam due to the fear of being unhappy.
 As part of a "wife swap" event in Walford, doctor Ash Kaur (Gurlaine Kaur Garcha) stays with Honey for a few days.
 During her time with Honey, Ash notices symptoms of an eating disorder, and confronts her on it.
 Honey reveals that she began dealing with it in her teens, but it became manageable when she had kids.
 However, it reappeared when she began seeing Adam, and Ash tells her to seek professional help.
 Also during the swap, Iqra stays with Adam, where she finds out that he is seeing other woman behind Honey's back.
 Honey exposes Adam in the Queen Vic, before kicking him out of their flat after he mocks her bulimia, leading to her attacking him with a recycling box.
 For several weeks afterwards, Honey struggles with her bulimia, and eventually decides she must leave Walford and move in with her aunt while she seeks treatment for her eating disorder.